Plasma effect

 The plasma effect is a computer-based visual effect animated in real-time.
 It uses cycles of changing colours warped in various ways to give an illusion of liquid, organic movement.

+The plasma effect involves manipulating color values over time and space, often using a gradient color palette that shifts to produce a dynamic, animated visual.
+By combining several sine waves across the x and y axes, the effect achieves a smooth and continuous look.
+In some implementations, color palettes are used to shift the hue of the entire effect, creating a flowing and vibrant motion.

+This effect can be achieved programmatically by generating pixel values based on mathematical formulas.
+It is a popular technique in shaders and graphical effects to create visually appealing animations.

 Plasma is the name of a VGA graphics demo created by Bret Mulvey in 1988 and released on CompuServe.
 It uses a diamond-square algorithm to generate a 2D pattern, and then cycles the colors using hardware palette in its 256-color mode.